uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * It can be liked
     * It can be commented on
     * Likes and comments are sent back to the author's inbox.
-* Public Post
+* Public Entry
-    * This is a post that will be sent to all of my follower's inboxes, to make sure their nodes know about it.
+    * This is an entry that will be sent to all of my follower's inboxes, to make sure their nodes know about it.
-    * This is a post that will show up in all the streams of all the authors on all the nodes where I have at least one follower.
+    * This is an entry that will show up in all the streams of all the authors on all the nodes where I have at least one follower.
-    * This is a post that will show up on my public profile page.
+    * This is an entry that will show up on my public profile page.
     * Anyone can see it.
     * Anyone can access it by URL.
-    * Public posts can be liked by anyone.
+    * Public entries can be liked by anyone.
-    * Public posts can have comments from anyone.
+    * Public entries can have comments from anyone.
-* Unlisted Post
+* Unlisted Entry
-    * This post will **not** show up in the "stream" of authors that don't follow me.
+    * This entry will **not** show up in the "stream" of authors that don't follow me.
-    * This is a post that will be sent to all my follower's inboxes.
+    * This is an entry that will be sent to all my follower's inboxes.
     * Anyone can access it by URL.
-    * Anyone can see the unlisted post, if they already know about it.
+    * Anyone can see the unlisted entry, if they already know about it.
-    * Unlisted posts can be liked by anyone.
+    * Unlisted entries can be liked by anyone.
-    * Unlisted posts can have comments from anyone.
+    * Unlisted entries can have comments from anyone.
-* Friends-Only Post
+* Friends-Only Entry
-    * This is a post that will be sent to all my friend's inboxes.
+    * This is an entry that will be sent to all my friend's inboxes.
-    * This is a post that will show up in all my friend's streams.
+    * This is an entry that will show up in all my friend's streams.
-    * This post won't show up in anyone's stream unless they're my friend.
+    * This entry won't show up in anyone's stream unless they're my friend.
-    * The URL can only be used by the author of the post and admins.
+    * The URL can only be used by the author of the entry and admins.
-    * Friends-Only posts can be liked by the author's friends.
+    * Friends-Only entries can be liked by the author's friends.
-    * Friends-Only posts can have comments from the author's friends.
+    * Friends-Only entries can have comments from the author's friends.
-    * This post can be deleted.
+    * This entry can be deleted.
-* Deleted Post
+* Deleted Entry
-    * When Public/Unlisted/Friends-Only post is deleted by the author, the node converts it to a Deleted Post.
+    * When Public/Unlisted/Friends-Only entry is deleted by the author, the node converts it to a Deleted Entry.
-    * This is a post that will be sent to all inboxes it was previously sent to.
+    * This is an entry that will be sent to all inboxes it was previously sent to.
-    * This post will not show up in anyone's stream.
+    * This entry will not show up in anyone's stream.
-    * This post will not show up on any profile page.
+    * This entry will not show up on any profile page.
-    * This post cannot be accessed at all except by the local node administrator.
+    * This entry cannot be accessed at all except by the local node administrator.
-    * This post cannot be liked.
+    * This entry cannot be liked.
-    * This post cannot be commented on.
+    * This entry cannot be commented on.
 * Inbox
     * **An inbox is not something the user ever actually sees.
 It is an API endpoint *only*.**
     * This is what a READER or USER of the social network has.
 They follow authors, and the authors they follow send objects to their inbox.
     * This is something that only exists in the API.
-There is no special inbox in the User Interface, posts sent to a user's inbox are integrated into their stream.
+There is no special inbox in the User Interface, entries sent to a user's inbox are integrated into their stream.
     * This forms the backbone of the timeline of the social media user.
     * This receives likes and comments.
 * Stream
-    * The user interface showing date-sorted (most recent first) local, public posts combined with posts from everyone that user follows.
+    * The user interface showing date-sorted (most recent first) local, public entries combined with entries from everyone that user follows.
     * This is similar to "timeline" in old social media apps, "following" page, or "friends" page, or "newsfeed" in old Facebook.
 * Remote
     * A node to node connection.
 Requests from another node.
 HTTP Basic Auth authenticated.
 * Local
     * A local user accessing the REST API.
 Likely will use their cookie-auth, basic auth, or token auth.
 Local usually implies you check if the user should have access.
 For node local API access to the inbox should be limited to only that authenticated authors --- don't snoop!
 * Profile Page
-    * A page that shows information about me as well as my public posts.
+    * A page that shows information about me as well as my public entries.
 * Push
     * When the node that has the information sends it other relevant nodes, without being requested.
 * Pull